Computer Programming Career Information: 6 Common Questions

 6. Is the Future Bright for Computer Programmers?

 With growing trends such as SaaS (software as a service) and a rising demand for new applications at the mobile and enterprise levels, the outlook for computer programmers could be positive.
 Even if new jobs aren't added within the occupation, many openings are likely to become available as a result of long-time programmers retiring or moving into higher positions.
-In fact, between 2014 and 2024, about 81,000 jobs are expected to open up for computer programmers throughout the U.S. And check out the total number of openings that are projected for related occupations over that same period:****
+In fact, between 2016 and 2026, about 15,700 jobs for computer programmers are expected to open up each year throughout the U.S. And check out the average annual number of openings that are projected for related occupations over that same period:****

 Bring Your Own Ambitions to Life